Find the right expert to suit your requirements from the boxes below

 - Comply with legal or regulatory requirements

 We need to process your information to decide whether to enter into a contract of employment (or other contract) with you.
+It is also in our legitimate interest to use the information to help us decide whether to appoint someone to a role that we are hiring for.

 Having received your CV and covering letter and/or your application form and the results from any test that you may have taken as part of the recruitment process, TMK will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
 If you do, we will decide whether your application is strong enough to invite you for an interview.
 If we decide to call you for an interview, we will use the information you provide to us at the interview to decide whether to offer you the role.
 If we decide to offer you the role, TMK will only take up references and background checks once an offer of employment has been made.
 Any offer will be subject to satisfactory background checks and references.